 Jump to Section

-“Is delta 8 safe?” we get this question a lot.
+Delta 8 is a legal alternative to THC products that will still get you high – but won’t get you in trouble.
+While that sounds great, is Delta 8 safe?
 People want to know if they’re putting their safety at risk by using Delta 8 products.
-Even though many people have said that it is perfectly safe when used properly, some people are not buying it.
-But we understand why people are hesitant.
+Even though many people have said that it is perfectly safe when used properly, some people are just not buying it.
+We understand why people are hesitant.
 After all, Delta 8 is a new product.
 So allow us to explain why Delta 8 is different and, more importantly, why it’s safe.

 What is Delta 8?